-OFFERING DEPARTMENT N IAMES A course shall be assigned credits as under: EC PH CS CH MA ME OT ENING DEI ARTIMENT IN DEPARTMENT OF ELECTRONICS & COMMILINICATION ENGINEERING DEPARTMENT OF PHYSICS DEPARTMENT OF COMPUTER SCIENCE & TECHNICLOGY DEPARTMENT OF CHEMISTRY DEPARTMENT OF MATHEMATICS DEPARTMENT OF MICCHANICAL ENGINEERING OF MICHANICAL ENGINEERING OF MICHANICAL HUMANITIES One credit for each lecture hour; One credit for each tutorial hour; One credit for each Outcome hour; Half credits for each hour of workshop/ laboratory/practical/project session of 3 hours; Half credit for each hour of laboratory or practical or project session of 2 hours NOTE: FOR ENGG PROGRAMS AS PER AICTE REGULATIONS For all workshop/lab courses one credit shall be assigned to a LW DEPARTMENT OF LAW MANAV RACHNA CENTRE OF FOREIGN LAN 2 hours engagement.
+OFFERING DEPARTMENT NAMES A course shall be assigned credits as under: EC DEPARTMENT OF ELECTRONICS & COMMUNICATION ENGINEERING PH CS DEPARTMENT OF PHYSICS DEFARTMENT OF COMPOTER SCIENCE & TECHNOLOGY One credit for each lecture hour: CH MA ME DEPARTMENT OF CHEMISTRY DEPARTMENT OF MATHEMATICS DEPARTMENT OF MECHANICAL One credit for each tutorial hour; One credit for each Outcome hour; MC ED ENCANFRENCO O MANAGEMENT A COMMENTED TO EDUCATION A HIMANITIES DEPARTMENT OF LAW Half credits for each hour of workshop/ laboratory/practical/project session of 3 hours; Half credit for each hour of laboratory or practical or project session of 2 hours MRCFL DEPARTMENT OF LAW MANAV RACHNA CENTRE OF FOREIGN LANG NOTE: FOR ENGG PROGRAMS AS PER AICTE REGULATIONS - For all workshop/lab courses one credit shall be assigned to a 2 hours engagement.

-^{} Electives are subject to change according to expertise available/ required.
+Electives are subject to change according to expertise available/ required.